-Elizabeth Anionwu is a Sickle cell specialist nurse, lecturer and health activist, born in Birmingham in 1947.
+Elizabeth Anionwu is a Sickle cell specialist nurse, lecturer and health activist, who was born in Birmingham in 1947.
 She became a Dame in 2017 as a result of her services to nursing and her involvement with the Mary Seacole Statue Appeal.
 In her interview, she discusses her childhood and family, racism, and her activism surrounding Sickle cell and Thalassemia.
 Elizabeth also reflects on her travels to Nigeria and the United States in the 1970s.

-In terms of my childhood, it was actually quite unsettled.
+"In terms of my childhood, it was actually quite unsettled.
 My heritage is Irish, white mother and Nigerian father; and I was born in Birmingham, England.
 I spent the first six months with my mother in a mother and baby home; she wasn’t married.
-And then I spent the next nine years in care, in children’s homes.
+And then I spent the next nine years in care, in children’s homes."

-I got into nursing because from as a small child in care, in the convent, I’d suffered from very bad eczema and there was a wonderful nun – I called her ‘The White Nun’ in my childish mind – in fact, all the nuns were white.
+"I got into nursing because from as a small child in care, in the convent, I’d suffered from very bad eczema and there was a wonderful nun – I called her ‘The White Nun’ in my childish mind – in fact, all the nuns were white.
 She wore a white habit unlike all the other nuns who wore a classic black habit and she used to use distraction therapy, I would call it now, to not make me think, notice, the pain of when the dressing was taken off.
 And she would make jokes and use words like ‘bottom’, which, as a small child, I didn’t think a nun should say rude words like that.
 I mean, we were brought up to think that nuns were the brides of Christ in the Catholic church and so I thought she was really naughty and very funny and wonderful, and I never had any pain when she changed my dressing.
 And I discovered a few years later she was something called a ‘nurse’, so I decided I wanted to be like her and I stuck to that ambition and never regretted it.
-So that was what, you know, encouraged me to do nursing.
+So that was what, you know, encouraged me to do nursing."

-I’ve really had the most wonderful career in nursing because I quickly learned that – I didn’t really like hospital nursing, but I discovered, you know, I – you could work in the community and I became a health visitor which I really adored, working in – with families, and then I got involved with sickle-cell.
-I think – not I think, I know that what has driven me in the two areas of my career, if you like, one was sickle-cell, and the other was making sure that Mary Seacole was well-known.
+"I’ve really had the most wonderful career in nursing because I quickly learned that – I didn’t really like hospital nursing, but I discovered, you know, I – you could work in the community and I became a health visitor which I really adored, working in – with families, and then I got involved with sickle-cell.
+I think – not I think, I know that what has driven me in the two areas of my career, if you like, one was sickle-cell, and the other was making sure that Mary Seacole was well-known."

-Community action was absolutely vital in developing and improving services for those affected by sickle cell and thalassaemia.
+"Community action was absolutely vital in developing and improving services for those affected by sickle cell and thalassaemia.
 The reason for this was that within the National Health Service, it hadn't got on to their agenda.
 There were individual blood specialists and children's doctors who were absolutely active in improving the services.
 But there was no strategic developments within the country or within local areas for that matter.
 And, really, until the health authorities felt rattled by sections of the black community, sections of those families affected by the conditions, alongside interested health professionals nobody was really going to take any notice.
 And the NHS did get quite rattled by the upsurge in activism in sickle.
-It was in the Midlands it was in London, it was, it was all over the country and was full hotspots of it happening.
+It was in the Midlands it was in London, it was, it was all over the country and was full hotspots of it happening."

 "My first visit to United States was in 1971, when I was just qualified as a health visitor, and I was in the Labour Party and I joined the Fabian Society.
-And they had a really cheap, sponsored trip to the States, linked with the Americans for democratic action, ADA, who organise the tour in New York, Philadelphia and Washington DC.
+They had a really cheap, sponsored trip to the States, linked with the Americans for Democratic Action, ADA, who organise the tour of New York, Philadelphia and Washington DC.
 That was where I got my education, the most stunning experience I ever had.
 All the talks were interesting, but the talk that blew my mind was by now the late Byard Rustin.
 He was a Quaker, he was openly gay in the 50s and 60s and he was the most incredible administrator.
-He was the one that organised the March on Washington that we all know obviously in terms of Reverend Martin Luther King Jr. You know, he gave he gave us a seminar, a fascinating talk about the history of civil rights.
+He was the one that organised the March on Washington.
+He gave he gave us a seminar, a fascinating talk about the history of civil rights."

-"When I was twenty-five, I had lived in Paris for nine months – I liked French – and I became very friendly with a French-Benin midwife and she really got me into politics because she – we used to have conversations such as, “well, Elizabeth,” you know, “who’s the worst or best colonialist, the French or the British?”.
-And I – I had no clue what she was talking about!
-Then she was saying, “well, you read a lot, you’re obviously very intelligent – what writers of colour have you read?” – none!
+"When I was twenty-five, I had lived in Paris for nine months and I became very friendly with a French-Beninese midwife and she really got me into politics because she – we used to have conversations such as “Who’s the worst or best colonialist, the French or the British?”.
+And I had no clue what she was talking about!
+Then she was saying, “Well, you read a lot, you’re obviously very intelligent.
+What writers of colour have you read?” – None!
 And I told her the story about washing my face ten times as a child to become white like my friends.
 She said, “I know the very book that you need to read” and it was Frantz Fanon’s Black Skin, White Masks.
-It was like the scales came off my eyes, I felt that Frantz Fanon was talking to me and understood what I had been going through which I hadn’t understood.
+It was like the scales came off my eyes.
+I felt that Frantz Fanon was talking to me and understood what I had been going through which I hadn’t understood.
 It was an incredible book for me.
 I was so grateful to my friend for suggesting the title to me."